O-LAP/home/quick-start.md

 This is used to render information about the design in the gallery and wherever else the relevant information is required.
 Let's go thorugh each one.
 `name`: Used as the design display name.
-`designer`: Used as the name to be displayed as designer.
-The design is owned by the designer's repository under his Github account, but this name is used just for display.
+`designer`: Name to be used as designer.
-`version`: Like software, the code that generatesyo9ur design can changer overtime.
+`version`: Like software, the code that generates your design can change overtime.
 You can use the version number to capture that as your design moves forward.
 `license`: Specify what license type you wish to apply for your designs.
 `short_desc`: Used to show short descriptions of your design wherever needed.
-Please keep it less than 140 characters.
+Less than 140 characters.
 `long_desc`: Used to give a more detailed description for your design.
-Please keep it less than 2000 characters.
+Less than 2000 characters.
 `url`: Used to point to any external link you can maintain for your design.
 `tags`: You can add upto 10 tags for your design.
-`message`: Displayed in the UI to explain anything you may want about the parameters. *******************************
+`message`: Displayed in the UI to explain anything you may want about the parameters.

 Let's also quickly glance where these show up the user-interface.
 ![UI](https://raw.githubusercontent.com/O-LAP/home/master/imgs/ui-explain.jpg)

-Below this is the section which has the logic for how the code works.
-It starts by declaring some variables that will be useful.

 Let us now look at the design object properties and methods described earlier.
 ```